Creator Business

 4. Delivery (publish or deliver assets/files)

-5. Invoice & payment tracking
+5. Invoice & payment tracking (status + follow-up)

-6. Archive (store assets, notes, receipts, learnings)
+6. Archive (assets, notes, receipts, learnings)

 System 1: A brand deal system that protects your time